-The Camino de Santiago unquestionably involves plenty of walking and probably the odd spiritual, religious or profound moments along the way, but that doesn’t mean you can’t have a little fun while hoofing along the path of St James.
+The Camino de Santiago unquestionably involves plenty of walking and probably a few spiritual or reflective moments, but you can still make room for a little fun as you follow the path of St James.

-Luckily, Spaniards tend to take the fun to a whole new level and if you’re fortunate enough to be passing through an area where one of the country’s many festivals is occurring, you’d be crazy not to experience it.
+Luckily, Spaniards tend to take the fun to a whole new level, and if you’re fortunate enough to be passing through an area where one of the country’s many festivals is taking place, it is well worth joining in.

 Walking the Camino de Santiago is about challenging oneself, both mentally and physically, but it’s also about exploration and experiencing new things.
 And what better way to experience the local culture than with one of the many riotous festivals that Spain has come to be known for.